Fort Ligonier

 Ft Ligonier has an excellent and wide ranging collection of reproduction mid-18th century British army equipment.
 Two hundred fifty years after the war, it is easy to look back and think of the military of that era as being quaint, but that does them a great disservice.
 Then, as now, armies were complex instruments using the newest technologies.
 The British military was involved in fighting from the wilderness of North America to the tropics of the Caribbean, the African coast, India, and the Philippines.
 They also fought in Germany, Portugal, and raided the French coast.

-This wagon is of the standard British design for the mid 18th century.
-They were fine for the roads of Europe, but in the backwoods of North America they proved inadequate.
+This artillery wagon is of the standard British design for the mid 18th century.
+Forbes imported some from England but had others built in Philadelphia.
+They were fine for the roads of Europe, but in the backwoods of North America they were quite large, and the road construction had to account for these large wagons.

 Conestoga Wagon